littlethumb123/ML_fromScratch/ML_model_diagnosis/error_analysis.md

 ## Error analysis
 ### Model Capacity issues:
 1. Overfitting (high variance):
-    -  high-bias underfitting causes high error on both train and test sets.
+    -  Overfitting occurs when model performs well on training data but poorly on dev/test data.
     All metrics (accuracy, F1, etc.) stay low.
 The ROC curve will lie near the diagonal (AUC≈0.5) and PR curve near the bottom-left, reflecting no discriminative power.
     - The model is too complex and captures noise in the training data.
 2. Underfitting (high bias):
     - The model performs poorly on both the training and test data.
 In a confusion matrix, an overfit model may show many TPs on training data but produce many more FPs and FNs on test data (so test recall and precision both degrade).
     - The model is too simple and fails to capture the underlying patterns in the data.

+### Optimization issues:
+1. Poor convergence:
+    - The model fails to converge to a good solution during training, leading to suboptimal performance.
+This normally happens when the learning rate is too high or too low, or when the objective function is not suitable for the problem.
+    - Diagnosis:
+        - The loss function does not decrease over time or oscillates wildly.
+        - The model's performance metrics (accuracy, F1, etc.) do not improve significantly during training.
+2. Local minima or saddle points:
+    - The model gets stuck in a local minimum or saddle point during training, preventing it from finding the global optimum.
+    - Diagnosis:
+        - The loss function plateaus or oscillates around a certain value without significant improvement.
+        - The model's performance metrics do not improve significantly over time.

 ### Data quality:
 1. Data imbalance:
     - The model is trained on imbalanced data, leading to biased predictions.